Silas Cerqueira

 Kelsy Di Giovanni

 This illustration of Silas Cerqueira is meant to imitate the style of azulejo tiles famously seen throughout Portugal, mostly notably in Cerqueira’s birthplace of Porto.
-Azulejos have continued to increase in popularity since first utilized in the 13th century, adorning everything from the Railway/Metro stations to public buildings and street signs.
-The style of the azulejo tile is appropriate to represent Silas Cerqueira as they are used to pass on significant historical figures and events through generations.
-Because they often adorn public places, azulejos represent “art for everyone”– a sentiment coinciding with Cerqueira’s fight for equality.
-Flowers interlace the filagree to represent an event in which Cerqueira placed a wreath of flowers on a war memorial, but was subsequently arrested.
+Because they often adorn public places, azulejos represent “art for everyone”—a sentiment coinciding with Cerqueira’s fight for equality.
+Flowers interlace the filigree to represent an event in which Cerqueira placed a wreath of flowers on a war memorial, but was subsequently arrested.

 Portugal